ChristophKirst/StemCellTracker/Interface/Python/readme.md

 Python interface
 ================

-this interface is based on matpy by STANISLAW ADASZEWSKI 2012
+this interface is based on pymex from the Broad Institute